cyanogilvie/aio/README.md

-One reason to reach for tools like these is to achieve single-threaded non-blocking network servers and clients, but in that case it’s important to ensure that the thread can never block on IO (not servicing events) or it will stave all the other sources and sinks.
+One reason to reach for tools like these is to achieve single-threaded non-blocking network servers and clients, but in that case it’s important to ensure that the thread can never block on IO (not servicing events) or it will starve all the other sources and sinks.
 Two common but possibly unexpected sources of IO blocking in Tcl (even when all channels are set to non-blocking mode) are client socket establishment and DNS resolution.
 The first of these can be addressed with the **-async** flag to the **socket** command, and then waiting in the event